John Davie (activist)

-John Davie (13 March 1800 – 4 March 1891) was a Scottish draper and activist.
-He was a leading figure in the Scottish temperance and vegetarianism movements.
-He also advocated for various other causes, including anti-tobacco, anti-vaccination, anti-death penalty, anti-vivisection, Chartism, peace, women's suffrage, and hydrotherapy.
+John Davie (13 March 1800 – 4 March 1891) was a Scottish draper and social reformer based in Dunfermline.
+After retiring from business, he became active in the Scottish temperance movement, including as a founder of the Dunfermline Total Abstinence Society.
+He was also active in vegetarianism advocacy; he was honorary secretary of the Dunfermline Vegetarian Society and served as secretary, treasurer, and later a vice-president of the Vegetarian Society.
+He was also a vice-president of the London Society for the Abolition of Compulsory Vaccination, and was associated with a range of other Victorian reform causes, including opposition to vivisection and capital punishment, support for Chartism and women's suffrage, and promotion of hydrotherapy, including as managing director of the Waverly Hydrotherapy Institution at Melrose.

 Biography

 Early life and education

 John Davie was born at Butterflat, a small farm near Stirling, on 13 March 1800.
-His father was a well-respected farmer.
-Davie was educated at the parish school of St. Ninians.
-From a young age, he was an avid reader and a gifted scholar.
+His father was a farmer.

+Davie was educated at the parish school of St Ninians.
+He was an avid reader from an early age and was described as a gifted scholar.

-Career
+Business career

-He showed no interest in an agricultural career and was instead apprenticed to a draper in Stirling.
-The fifth year of his apprenticeship was spent in Dunfermline, after briefly working as a journeyman in Kircaldy and Edinburgh.
-There he formed a business partnership with Mr David Reid, which was prosperous enough that Davie was able to retire from business life 14 years later.
+Davie showed little interest in an agricultural career and was instead apprenticed to a draper in Stirling.
+After briefly working as a journeyman in Kirkcaldy and Edinburgh, he spent the fifth year of his apprenticeship in Dunfermline.
+There he entered into a business partnership with David Reid, which proved successful enough for Davie to retire from business 14 years later.

-Activism
+Social reform

-Davie served as vice-president of the London Society for the Abolition of Compulsory Vaccination and was a member of the Anti–Corn Law League.
-In 1830, Davie and other members of the Dunfermline Temperance Society formed the first Total Abstinence Society in Scotland.
+Davie served as a vice-president of the London Society for the Abolition of Compulsory Vaccination and was a member of the Anti-Corn Law League.

+In 1830, Davie and other members of the Dunfermline Temperance Society formed the Dunfermline Total Abstinence Society, the first of its kind in Scotland.

 He opposed alcohol, tobacco, vaccination, vivisection, and capital punishment.
-He advocated for Chartism, peace, women's suffrage, and hydrotherapy.
+He supported Chartism, peace, women's suffrage, and hydrotherapy.